-Crown of Thorns
+5. Crown of Thorns

-Interestingly, this plant has many associations with Jesus Christ, and by its name, you may be led to believe it was used during his crucifixion.
+Interestingly, this plant has many associations with Jesus Christ, and by its name, you may be led to believe it was used during the crucifixion.
 However, the Crown of Thorns is native to Madagascar, and wasn’t known in biblical times.

 This plant has calcium oxalate crystals that damage tissue once ingested.
 Swelling of the airway can result afterwards, along with mouth pain.
 Although this houseplant is very familiar, it’s a good idea to look for safer alternatives to prevent potentially severe consequences.

-Dumb Cane or Leopard Lily
+7. Dumb Cane or Leopard Lily

 Due to its distinctive two-toned green leaves, the Dumb Cane plant is a visually attractive choice.
 It also helps with air purification.
 However, if its leaves are ingested, they can cause mouth irritation and speech impediments that persist for several days.